pexip/os-nodejs/deps/npm/doc/misc/npm-config.md

 The registry you want to send cli metrics to if `send-metrics` is true.

+### node-options

+* Default: null
+* Type: String

+Options to pass through to Node.js via the `NODE_OPTIONS` environment variable.
+This does not impact how npm itself is executed but it does impact how lifecycle scripts are called.

 ### node-version

 * Default: process.version
 * Type: semver or false

 The node version to use when checking a package's `engines` map.

+### noproxy

+* Default: null
+* Type: String or Array

+A comma-separated string or an array of domain extensions that a proxy should not be used for.

 ### offline